 While many investors have their own guidelines or ‘overlays’ to Agency underwriting guidelines, a Certified Divorce Lending Professional (CDLP) will know how to handle a Court-Ordered Assignment of Debt.

-A mortgage professional working with divorcing clients need to understand that choosing an investor for their borrower can have an impact on tax planning in the divorce settlement as well such as avoiding potential Capital Gains taxes on the future sale of the marital home.
+A mortgage professional working with divorcing clients needs to understand that choosing an investor for their borrower can have an impact on tax planning in the divorce settlement as well as avoiding potential Capital Gains taxes on the future sale of the marital home.
 A Certified Divorce Lending Professional (CDLP) has the knowledge to take into consideration any tax planning in conjunction with the effect of the mortgage product and investor chosen.